-The Carrier's response is two-fold.
-First, it argues that the parties' Agreement does not require that it date the transcript.
+The Carrier responds that the parties' Agreement does not require that it date the transcript.
 To the Carrier, it is fundamental that the Organization had the burden to prove as a prima facie matter that the Claimant was denied a procedural right guaranteed in the Agreement before the burden shifted to the Carrier to refute the Organization's evidence.
 Given the lack of a prima facie showing that discipline was not issued based on the facts developed in the record, the Organization's contention is without merit, in the Carrier's view.